 A paper that shows sign of erasure so that it cannot be altered or tampered with easily.

 A scanning term that indicates the number of samples taken per inch or millimeter in both scan directions on traditional drum scanners.

 – Abbreviation for Storage Area Network, a technology for accessing data storage from different computers systems.

 – Abbreviation for Standard Address Number, a unique identification code for each address of each organization in or served by the book industry.

-A typeface that has no serifs (small strokes at the end of main stroke of the character).
+A typeface that has no serifs (small strokes at the end of the main stroke of the character).

 A smooth delicately embossed finished paper with sheen.